-5.1 The proposed changes are expected to make an important and essential contribution in realising the value to industry opportunity.
+5.1 The proposed changes are expected to make an 'important and essential' contribution to industry and are expected to deliver a value of over £1 million over five years.

 6. What was the effort required by RSSB to make the change?